SER516-S20/ProjectOne/README.md

 # ProjectOne
 The simplest project ever

-Ok, I will be the manager for Project 1.
-So this is our goal to be completed before 4:30pm on Thursday
+This is our goal to be completed before 4:30pm on Thursday

-TA will be contacting you to ask for your GitHubID, share him that ASAP so he can provide you access to a GitHub repository.
-Your goal is to submit one and only one file to the repository by the due date.

 You will notice in Canvas a "homework" called studentID.
 It has a "grade".
 It is not a homework and it is not a grade is just a consecutive number assigned to you.
 Again, it is not a "grade", it is your ID number (1 to 39).
 Every one of you have a unique ID.
 Use that number in the name of the file that you submit.
 There are 3 options: